 They did.
-And she produced a bottle with a strange green liquid.
-As she un-stoppered it, she stepped up and bid the oldest drink.
-He looked fearfully at his father, but the boy realized he wasn’t smart.
+And as they came to her, she produced a bottle with a strange green liquid.
+As she un-stoppered it, stepped up and bid the oldest drink.
+He looked fearfully at his father, but the boy knew he wasn’t that clever or smart.
 If his father felt this was best, he would agree.
 So he drank.

 As they stood there, the witch turned to the king, and said “So now there is to be a wedding?”
 And the king replied “When I see that your brew is true.”
 He turned and walked away.
 Leaving his sons confused, and the witch angry.